armanijohnny/MacProMiniHackintosh/README.md

-# Mac Pro Mini Hackintosh
+# Mac Pro Mini Hackintosh aka iHack Pro

 My goal was to build a Hackintosh that has a smaller footprint than the 2019 Mac Pro but also just as powerful if not more powerful.
 I've been using a 2012 Macbook Pro that is still running strong but I wanted much more power to do video/photo editing, mobile app development, and some machine learning.